Village of Hope #2

 With her gaze downcast, Kirsten rolled her eyes.
 Besides being ill-mannered, this guy was full of himself, too.
 Hardly a captivating combination.
 But who was she to judge?
 She’d been rude, too.
 The urge to apologize sifted through her mind, but she couldn’t find the words and quickly dismissed any desire to join the conversation.

-Kirsten recognized that it wasn’t just Brady’s unresponsive behavior toward Cora that bugged her.
+Kirsten recognized that it wasn’t just his unresponsive behavior toward Cora that bugged her about Brady.
 He reminded her of Lance Tucker, the man who’d broken her heart in college.
 A charmer just like Brady, Lance had convinced her that he loved her.
 In the end, though, he’d broken her heart.
 She’d gone to his apartment unannounced and found him with another woman.

 Jen nodded.
 “Looks like you used your charm well.”